romland/Troves/Troves.md

     </td>
   </tr>
 </table>

+## 📸 The Core Workflow

+To add a product, grab your phone, take a picture, and scan the QR-code on the container you want to place it in.
+That's it.

+If you're feeling ambitious, you can also:

+* Take a picture of an invoice or receipt (Troves will figure out the juicy bits).
+* Add additional photos or just paste in web links.
+* Scan QR-codes containing URLs to relevant documents.
+* **Just Paste Anything:** Hit `Ctrl+V` anywhere.
+The global PasteHandler detects images in your clipboard, raw URLs (fetching the webpage), text blocks (creating local Markdown notes), and even raw Key-Value Pair lists (weight/color/size), mapping them to attributes.
+* **Fire-and-Forget Outbox:** Never wait for a progress bar.
+Tapping 'Save' pushes the item to an offline-tolerant IndexedDB queue and resets the UI.
+You can scan items in a deep basement with no signal, and the app will sync whenever your Wi-Fi reconnects.

 **Bulk Import & The Comparison Lens**
 If bulk import is how you ingest a mountain of data into Troves, the Comparison Lens is how you audit reality against your database using set math.